 Guidance is available to support ongoing local implementation of the standard by commissioners and mental health providers, working with service users and their families, carers and other partners.

 The Royal College of Psychiatrists’ Centre for Quality Improvement (CCQI)is supporting EIP services to improve the quality of care delivered to patients through a quality improvement network.
 All EIP services participated in a self-assessment framework in 2016/17.
 Results will be used by commissioners and EIP teams to recognise areas of good practice and also reflect where improvements in EIP services are needed.

 NHS England has worked closely with Health Education England in commissioning training places to support delivery of NICE recommended interventions, with a specific focus on cognitive behavioural therapy for psychosis and family interventions.

 NHS England has developed helpful resources for commissioners and EIP services to help them meet the EIP standard.
 Resources includes technical guidance on reporting for the standard, frequently asked questions and good practice examples.

-For more information on early intervention in psychosis services in your area please visit NHS Choices.
+For more information on early intervention in psychosis services in your area please visit the NHS website.